How To Stop Arguing and Get Your Partner To Listen To You!

 Arguing and conflict that includes criticism, defensiveness and other elements of Dr. John Gottman’s 4 Horsemen of the Apocalypse predict that a marriage will fail about 5 ½ years after the wedding.
 So, whether you’re already married, or imagine yourself moving towards marriage with your love-bug, you can’t afford (emotionally or financially!) to let the arguments and disconnection continue.

-In this short article, I’ll talk about some powerful ways to stop arguing so much, AND to get your partner to listen to you more!
-Seriously!
+Let’s about some powerful ways to stop arguing so much, AND to get your partner to listen to you more!

 You may have heard that relationships require a give and take.
 Well, here’s the hardest part of getting what you want from your partner.
 One of you needs to step out of the cycle of escalation and criticism.